jQuery 4: I Can't Believe They Actually Did It

 If your app still needs IE11, stay on jQuery 3.x. jQuery 4 will break.

-The other big change: the slim build got slimmer.
-It now removes Deferreds, Callbacks, and the queue module in addition to AJAX and effects.
+The slim build also got slimmer.
+It now removes Deferreds, Callbacks, and the queue module on top of AJAX and effects.

 | Removed | Native Replacement |